The Plane Ride Over

 Tony looked at him with a mixture of pity and admiration."Yeah.
 I try, kid.
 But y'know, it never seems to make a difference during the moments it really matters."

 Peter's smile faltered slightly, and he watched as the middle-aged icon lifted from his chair with a stretch, rubbed at his tired, sunken eyes, and stumbled down the belly of the plane all the way back to his seat.
-He slumped into the chair with defeated-looking movements, scrunching up his brow and massaging his temples with his thumb and forefinger.
-There was an exhaustion to the man when standing in his presence that Peter had never recognized in all of the billionare's TV interviews and press conferences.
+He slumped into the chair with defeated-looking movements, scrunching up his brow and massaging his temples with his and forefingers.
+There was an exhaustion to the man when standing in his presence that Peter had never recognized in all of the billionaire's TV interviews and press conferences.
 He always looked so cool and composed and confident, until now.
 It was a bit disheartening.

 He couldn't imagine what this must be like: having to hunt down your friend and deliver them to the police, and haunted with the knowledge that if you didn't succeed, they might be killed.
 Knowing that they would likely never forgive or understand your actions.
 He wondered, wherever he was in Germany at that moment, if Captain America was sitting alone as well, struggling with the same painful truth for his friendship with Tony Stark.